youssefHosni/Data-Science-Portofolio/Computer Vision/Pose Estimation & Squat Counter/Readme.md

 ### Methods

+The model used is MoveNet, the MoveNet is available in two flavors:

+* MoveNet.Lightning is smaller, faster but less accurate than the Thunder version.
+It can run in realtime on modern smartphones.
+* MoveNet.Thunder is the more accurate version but also larger and slower than Lightning.
+It is useful for the use cases that require higher accuracy.

+MoveNet.Lightning is used here.

 MoveNet is the state-of-the-art pose estimation model that can detect these 17 key-points:

 * Nose
 * Left and right eye